Jeremy Su'a

 Jeremy Su'a (born 10 November 1988) is a Samoan rugby union footballer.
 Su'a attended Westfields Sports High School in Sydney's South West alongside Tongan International Sitiveni Mafi and the likes of rugby league superstars Jarryd Hayne and Israel Folau.
 Su'a played his Junior rugby at the Parramatta Two Blues Rugby club and in 2006 played for the Australian Schoolboys.

 Moving through the age groups Su'a was a member of the Australian U19 team in 2007 and Australian U20 Team in 2008.
 He currently plays for the Worcester Warriors in the Aviva Premiership and Samoa, and usually plays as a scrum-half.

 He was part of the Samoan team at the 2011 Rugby World Cup where he played in two matches.
+He played for Sydney University 1st Grade Colts Under 21’s competition 2008 He made his 1st Grade debut with Penrith Emus 1st Grade in 2009 in the Shute Shield competition, where he played a further 2 seasons for Penrith Emus from 2010-2011 in the Shute Shield competition.